RandyGaul/cute_framework/doc/protocol.md

 # Cute Protocol Standard

 The Cute Protocol implements a client-server based transport layer for securely connecting and authenticating with backend game servers over UDP.
-The purpose of this document is to aid users in making educated decisions about how to use the Cute Protocol in their own game.
+The purpose of this document is to aid users in making educated decisions about how to use the Cute Protocol in their own game, or act as a reference during implementation.
+The intent is not for average users of Cute Framework (CF) to read or care about this document.
+Instead, if you happen to find yourself here randomly, you're probably looking for the Client/Server API (TODO - link here), which is the recommended API for implementing games.

 Thanks to Glenn Fiedler for his blog and especially his implementation of [netcode.io](https://github.com/networkprotocol/netcode.io) - the majority of the knowledge needed to create Cute Protocol was gleaned from Glenn's online learning resources.

 ## High Level Overview